lukakerr/NSWindowStyles/README.md

 window?.isMovableByWindowBackground = true
 ```

-### 6. Vibrant background with border radius and no titlebar
+### 6. Vibrant background with custom border radius and no titlebar

 A vibrant window with a custom border radius.
 The border radius value can be changed at `visualEffect.layer?.cornerRadius = 16.0`.